 Internships

-Psychology majors must take at least one out-of-the-classroom course, called experiential learning.
+Psychology majors must take at least one out-of-the-classroom course, called the Out of Class Requirement.
 You may do a yearlong research project with a faculty member, then present your work at a conference.
 Or you can find a relevant internship or opportunity for community service.

 Psychology majors may qualify to join the Psi Chi honor society.
 Learn more about earning academic honors for your major.